 - Can you maintain adequate ventilation and comfortable room temperature?

-- Is your hot water heater maintained at no more than 120 degrees Fahrenheit or less so that children are safe from scalding?
+- Is your hot water heater maintained at no more than 120 degrees Fahrenheit so that children are safe from scalding?

 - Is there enough space for each child to move freely?